-- Dragon symbolizes Agent Orange. - The Long Night, is the declining quality of life left to Veterans before the great dark. - The Cabin is the diminished shell of man, the final fortress and refuge to defend. - The dragon's sudden turn and flight represents the ups and downs and battles - to survive that veteran's with Agent Orange must endure. - Dragon's flight, begs the answer whether or not to claim another Vietnam Veteran's life, or let him be...to toy with another time.
+\ Dragon symbolizes Agent Orange.

+\ The Long Night, is the declining quality of life left to Veterans before the great dark.

+\ The Cabin is the diminished shell of man, the final fortress and refuge to defend.

+\ The dragon's sudden turn and flight represents the ups and downs and battles to survive that veteran's with Agent Orange must endure.

+\ Dragon's flight, begs the answer whether or not to claim another Vietnam Veteran's life, or let him be...to toy with another time.

-"I had longed for an end to this Dragon, and The Long Night..." it the veteran gathering the will to continue to medical treatments and beat the orange-dragon.
+\ "I had longed for an end to this Dragon, and The Long Night..." is the veteran gathering the will to continue going to medical treatments, and beat the orange-dragon--and kill him if he can.